 History of Croatia Brought to Life by Konavle Valley Museum Director

 The history of Croatia has inspired a rich heritage of cultural traditions.
 Just a half-hour from the congested streets of Dubrovnik, the tranquil village of Čilipi in Konavle Valley is home to the Konavle Valley Museum.
-The museum features a rich collection of Konavle Valley textiles and folk costumes, offering visitors insights into the history of Croatia.
+The museum features a rich collection of Konavle Valley textiles and folk costumes, offering visitors insights into the history of the Croatian people.

 The Konavle County Museum features more than 600 exhibits, including stunning male and female folk costumes; embroidery and other textile handcrafts; jewelry; weapons; musical instruments; furniture and a number of practical items.
 The ethnographic collection of the history of Croatia displays gorgeous artistry that any textile-lover will relish–but the exhibit is important because of what it reveals about the history, customs and lifestyle of life in this border region.
 In this interview, Konavle County Museum director Antonia Ruskovic Radonic gives us a rich interpretation of beautifully-wrought craft and its cultural and historical significance.